Hydrogen Field Course: from Source To Storage

 Area: Southern Spain (Malaga, Andalucia)Southern Portugal (Central Algarve)

-Target audience: Natural Hydrogen Researches, Salt Cavern Specialists, Geologists, Structural Geologists, Petroleum Geologists, Geophysicists, Mining Geologists and Engineers.
+Target audience: Natural Hydrogen Industry and Researchers, Underground Energy Storage Professionals, Geologists, Structural Geologists, Petroleum Geologists, Geophysicists, Mining Geologists and Engineers.

 Pre-requisites: General geological concepts, XXX